mykki92/CI_PP2_BRAIN_GAMES/README.md

 ## Validation

 ### HTML Validation
 The W3C Markup Validation Service was used to validate the HTML of the website.
-All pages pass with no errors no warnings to show.
+All pages pass with no errors or warnings to show.
 <details><summary>Memory Game</summary>
 <img src="docs/validation/validation-html-memory-game.png">
 </details>